-Current brain surgery methods involve working with a preoperative MRI scan and an operating microscope with standard white light for identification of the tumor.
-The traditional approach often results in a problem with visualization at some point as tumor blends with healthy brain tissue.
+Current brain surgery methods involve working with a preoperative MRI scan and an operating microscope with standard white light for the identification of the tumor.
+The traditional approach often results in a problem with visualization at some point as the tumor blends with healthy brain tissue.
 The MRI scan becomes less reliable for detecting cancer cells, making surgeons rely more on their eyes and operating microscope.

 This makes fluorescence-guided surgery even more interesting.
-Patients can have improved prognosis as a result of better ability to get rid of cancerous cells.
+Patients can have an improved prognosis as a result of a better ability to get rid of cancerous cells.
 The technique can help reduce the likelihood of the disorder recurring, as is commonly the case.

 Sinclair performs nearly all his brain cancer surgeries with patients awake.
 Anesthesiologists at The Ottawa Hospital have perfected a technique that makes longer surgeries while having patients awake possible.
 This enables surgeons to interact with patients while stimulating the area around a tumor.